Gear Check: Essentials for a Day Hike

 Additional layers – Insulated shells and outer layer fleeces might be in order if you’re in colder climates.
 Tae Kim (the crazy Alaskan who founded Alite Designs) recommends Uniqlo’s line of affordable shells and fleeces; you can scale up with shells and fleeces from North Face or Marmot.

 Flash light – If last night’s bought with Bulleit Rye kept you in bed till noon, then late afternoon day hikes can get dark in a hurry.
-And no, the flashlight app on your iPhone probably won’t do the trick.
+The flashlight app on your iPhone can help out in a pinch, just make sure you have a full charge!

 SO, to recap, here are your Day Hike Ingredients: